 - Changes in the volume of sound.

-Protecting a hearing aid against moisture by correctly storing it is just one of the ways to increase its lifespan, ensure its optimal performance, and uninterrupted hearing pleasure.
+Protecting a hearing aid against moisture is one of the ways to increase its lifespan.
+This allows for optimal performance and uninterrupted hearing pleasure.
 It avoids costly repairs and precious time being without the hearing aids.
-Using dehumidifiers or drying crystals daily is an inexpensive way to keep an especially important and expensive item safe.
+Daily use of dehumidifiers or drying crystals is an inexpensive way to keep this especially important item safe.